Your safety is the most important consideration. Ask yourself:

 - Remember you don’t always have to target the person using the abusive behavior.
 Check in with the person you are worried about.
 Often, just by standing with the person being abused, the abuser will leave them alone.

 - Tell the abuser their behaviour/actions are inappropriate and to stop it.

-- If you don’t feel it’s SAFE for you, there are still things you can do!
+- If at any point you don’t feel it’s SAFE, remember there are still things you can do!